How Good Am I at AI? An Honest Way to Find Out

 5. They Consider the Implications

 What data am I sharing?
 What happens if this output is wrong?
 Who else will see or use this?
-A 2025 Deloitte survey found that only 31% of regular AI users have thought about the data privacy implications of their AI tool usage.
+The Safety dimension averages 42 across all assessments — and marketers score just 32.6, the lowest of any role on any dimension.
 This blind spot is the most common gap across all AISA assessments.

 How to Actually Measure Where You Stand

-You can't measure this with a quiz.
+You cannot measure this with a quiz.
 The skills above are demonstrated in context — in how you interact with AI, think through problems, and evaluate what comes back.
-Self-assessment is unreliable for the same reason you can't objectively judge your own driving.
+Self-assessment is unreliable: the 18.5-point overestimation gap means your internal estimate is systematically wrong.

 You walk away with: